 The 13-amp motor is great too, but for some, this may be slightly lacking in power.
 Nevertheless, its beveling system (0 to 45 degrees) and shaft lock system work effortlessly.
 If you’re worried about cuts, don’t be.
 Makita’s well-designed rip fence makes it perfect for small to moderately long cuts and also makes it easier when making straight cuts.

-- Might feel awkward to grip for some
+- The grip, albeit functional, may feel somewhat awkward for some users.

 2. Metabo HPT 7-1/4" Circular Saw Kit: Best Value